adamhadani/logtools/PYTHON3-ADDITIONS.md

    ~~~

+  Still **in progress**:
-  Still **in progress**, in above example, the selection mechanism has removed 'IPAM' and 'Containers'
+  + in above example, the selection mechanism has removed 'IPAM'
-  keys.... which is obviously not a terrific idea!!
+    and 'Containers'  keys.... which is obviously not a terrific idea!!
+  + structurally, all methods dependent on the DB schema should be moved to
+    file ̀ext_db.py`.

 ## Non functional changes

 1. removed most of the `eval` function calls by function `utils.getObj`,